 No need to stick with the basics!
 You can create all sorts of flavor combinations:

 - yellow potatoes, yogurt, garlic, dill weed

-- white potatoes, cream, thyme, sage
+- russet potatoes, cream, thyme, sage

 - sweet potatoes, milk, sea salt, maple syrup

 How To Make Crockpot Mashed Potatoes

 - Scrub the potatoes.
 You can leave the skins on for a more rustic mashed potato, or peel them for a smoother texture.